JieRen98/robosuite-benchmark-pmoe/README.md

 $ (rb_bench) cd rlkit-pmoe
 $ (rb_bench) cp rlkit <PATH_TO_YOUR_WORKING_LOCATION>
 ```
-The file structure should looks like that:
+The file tree should look like that:

 .\
 ├── environments\